AderynGH/Cobblemon-BPZ/readme.md

 To install this mod pack, you will need to download and install fabric loader.

-Inside *Installers.zip* there is an current up to date version of the loader:
+Inside *Installers* there is an current up to date version of the loader:
 *fabric-installer-0.11.2.exe*

 Alternatively you can download the installer from: